 The apt search

-command allows you to search for a given package in the list of the available packages.
+command allows you to search for a given package in the list of available packages.
 For example, to search for nginx

 packages, enter: